ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

 # Data Ingestion and Text Classification

-This hands-on lab demonstrates the application of the Azure ML Text Analytics Package for text classification.
+This hands-on lab demonstrates text classification using the AML Package for Text Analytics.

 In this lab, we will:
 - Build a simple pipeline by using a Scikit Learner and ingest data